golincode/pattern/docs/chapters/iv-non-functional-spec.md

 - **javascript** - if an application has a part of it that has a specific requirement (ie. javascript, flash, etc.) how - should this be dealt with?
 - **general error (500)** - how should the application deal with all other errors?

+> Validation errors will be shown near the fields they relate to, in a way that implies that there is a problem with the given field (ie. a red box)
+>
+> For all server-related errors, a basic Nginx error page will be shown.
+>
+> For any 404 errors (if a page or content does not exist), a basic error page will be shown to the user, informing them the content does not exist.
+>
+> For any other uncaught errors in the application, a basic error page will be shown to the user, giving them little detail or information about the error.
+{: .precise }

 ### Maintenance

 When the application needs updating, there will be a brief disruption of service.
 This does not count as downtime, as it is a part of the deployment process.
 The process is thus: